sgoulas/pdpProject/docs/DevelopmentDiary/5_September.md

 ## 30 September 2021

 I extracted the main body of my product details page in a separate file, much like what I did with the landing page.
-This way I can have my `.page.tsx` files be simple components that call next functions like `getStaticProps` and immediately pass them to the actual component that I want to render.
-This also means the main component is now easier to test since the outer logic layer has been removed from it.
+This way I can have my `.page.tsx` files be simple components that call `NextJS` functions like `getStaticProps` and immediately pass them to the actual component that I want to render.
+This also means the main component is now easier to test since the outer logic layer (which is what the library exposes) has been removed from it.

 While adding more tests an interesting case came along, my `Main.test.tsx` file was missing coverage for the `Alert` component: